lxc86739795/lxc86739795.github.io/index.md

 ## About Me
 I am currently a Senior Researcher at JD Explore Academy.
 My research interests include multimedia computing, computer vision, and their applications in retail.
 I received my Ph.
-D. degree under the supervision of Prof. [Huadong Ma](https://teacher.bupt.edu.cn/mahuadong) in Beijing Key Lab of Intelligent Telecommunication Software and Multimedia, Beijing University of Posts and Telecommunications in 2018.
+D. degree from the Beijing Key Lab of Intelligent Telecommunication Software and Multimedia, Beijing University of Posts and Telecommunications in 2018.
 I received my B.S. degree from Northwest A&F University in 2011.

 **We are recruiting self-motivated interns in computer vision, deep learning, and multimedia.